CAAPIM/apim-charts/charts/gateway/README.md

 This feature is a ***preview feature*** for v11.1.00 and is ***intentionally disabled*** by default.
 As with any integration that generates telemetry, there is a performance drop when turning on the OpenTelemetry integration with all of the features enabled.

-There is an integration example avaialable [here](https://github.com/Layer7-Community/Integrations/tree/main/grafana-stack-prometheus-otel) that details how to deploy and configure an observability backend to use with the Gateway.
+There is an integration example available [here](https://github.com/Layer7-Community/Integrations/tree/main/grafana-stack-prometheus-otel) that details how to deploy and configure an observability backend to use with the Gateway.
 - You are ***not required*** to use the observability stack that we provide as an example.
 - The observability stack that we provide ***is not*** production ready and should be used solely as an example or reference point.
 - OpenTelemetry is supported by [numerous vendors](https://opentelemetry.io/ecosystem/vendors/)